hengran/Investigating-LLMs/README.md

 + **Siqing Huo, Negar Arabzadeh, Charles L. A. Clarke: Retrieving Supporting Evidence for Generative Question**  [[paper]](https://arxiv.org/pdf/2309.11392.pdf) 2023.09
   + **Key point:** This paper reports two simple experiments to automatically validate generated answers against a corpus.

-+ **Weijia Shi, Xiaochuang Han, Mike Lewis, Yulia Tsvetkov, Luke Zettlemoyer, Scott Wen-tau Yih: Trusting Your Evidence: Hallucinate Less with Context-aware Decoding** [[paper]](https://arxiv.org/abs/2305.14739) 2023.05
-  + **Key point:** This paper presents context-aware decoding (CAD), which follows a contrastive output distribution that amplifies the difference between the output probabilities when a model is used with and without context.
-Without additional training, CAD significantly improves the faithfulness of different LM families, including OPT, GPT, LLaMA and FLAN-T5 for summarization tasks.